-BADM 410 International Business 3(3,0) This course is international business stra familiarizes s and financial country evalu s a blend of lectures, case studies, and discussion of c business environment.
-Students will learn the concept tegies and procedures, and comparative environment tudents with theories and practices of international tr environment.
-Students will apply strategies of intern jation and selection, export and import, foreign direc ting.
-Prerequisite : Senior Standing. urrent global and s of international al frameworks.
-It ade, investment, ational business, op" student.
-Students will be encouraged to network in the industry and to participate in professional organizations.
-Prerequisite: ENGL 217 ; Senior Standing.
+BADM 410 International Business 3(3,0) This course is a blend of lectures, case studies, and discussion of c urrent global and international l pusiness environments.
+Students will learn the concep ts of international business stra business strategies and procedures, and comparative environmental frameworks.
+It familiarizes s familiarizes students with theories and practices of international trade, investment, and financial environment.
+Students will apply strategies of intern ational business, country evalu ation and selection, export and import, foreign direct investment, and global market ing.

-BADM 485 Co-op Work Experience 1(1,0) The first Co-o pp work experience is designed to provide students w ith full-time work term in business, industry, or government.
-The main thrust of this course is the opportunity to put into practice the major aspects of the student's business education.
-Special emph asis will be placed on assessing the attitude and work ethics of the "co-

-The instructor leads the students through detailed aspects of starting a business, from the identification of the opportunity through the feasibility study, leading up to the preparation of a business plan which covers marketing, operational and financial aspects.
-Students also learn about funding, expansion, and franchising strategies.
 Prerequisite: Senior Standing.

+BADM 485 Co-op Work Experience 1(1,0) The first Co-op work experience is designed to provide students w terms in business, industry, or government.
+The main thrust of t opportunity to put into practice the major aspects of the student's but Special emphasis will be placed on assessing the attitude and work op" student.
+Students will be encouraged to network in the industry in professional organizations.
+Prerequisite: ENGL 217 ; Senior Sta

-BECN 305 Managerial Economics 3(3,0) This course is an application of microeconomics theory to a variety of management and planning d and planning decisions such as output maximization and cost minimization given the constraints faced by firms.
+BADM 490 Entrepreneurship The instructor leads the students through detailed aspects of starting the identification of the opportunity through the feasibility study, I eading up to the preparation of a business plan which covers marketing, operatio aspects.
+Students also learn about funding, expansion, and franc hising strategies.
+Prerequisite: Senior Standing. - BECN 305 Managerial Economics 3(3,0) This course is an application of microeconomics theory to a variety / of management and planning decisions such as output maximization and cost minimization given the constraints faced by firms.
 Demand analysis, cost analysis, and different market structures are studied.
 Prerequisite: BECN 301.

-BHRM 300 Human Resou rces Management 3(3,0) This course p This course provides the student with a basic, functional understanding of current Human Reso Human Resources Management concepts and applications in small and large businesses.
-Topics include recruitment & selection, training & development, performance management, compensation & benefits, and employee relations and legal compliance.
-P rerequisite: BM IGT 205. -
+BHRM 300 Human Resources Management 3(3,0) This course provides the student with a basic, functional understanding of current Human Resources Management concepts and applications in small and large businesses.
+Topics include recruitment & selection, training performance management, compensation & benefits, and employee relations and legal compliance.

-BMGT 205 Organizational Behavior 3(3,0) The objective of this course is to allow the student to develop the necessary skills and conceptual conceptual tools to understand and deal effectively with human behavior in organizations.
-Special emphasis will be placed on employee motivation, teamwork, leadership, communication, conflict and negotiation, in addition to an overview of attitudes, va ues, personality, and perception.
 Prerequisite: BMGT 200.

+BMGT 205 Organizational Behavior 3(3,0) The objective of this course is to allow the student to develop the new cessary skills and conceptual tools to understand and deal effectively with hun nan behavior in organizations.
+Special emphasis will be placed on employee motiv vation, teamwork, leadership, communication, conflict and negotiation, in addition to attitudes, values, personality, and perception.
+Prerequisite: BMGT 200.

-BMGT 300 Project Management 3(3,0) projects using the tasks contr work of projects rovides the students the necessary skills to manage effective techniques in leading, organizing, schedulin ibuting to the project goals.
-Topics include selection s; skills of project managers and task break down struct budgeting, Prerequisite: Junior Standing. g, and controlling and statement of
+BMGT 300 Project Management 3(3,0) projects using the tasks contr work of project ovides the students with the necessary skills to mana effective techniques in leading, organizing, schedulin ibuting to the project goals.
+Topics include selection s; skills of project managers and task break down struct budgeting, Prerequisite: Junior Standing. g, and controlling and statement of capacity and aggregate planning, JIT, and statistical process control (SPC).

-BMGT 400 Operations Management 3(3,0) In addition to the principles of supply chain management, students learn advanced skills in foreca sting, quality management, facility layout, inventory control systems, capacity and aggregate p planning, JIT, and statistical process control (SPC).
 Prerequisite: BADM 250.

+BMGT 400 Operations Management 3(3,0) In addition to the principles of supply chain management, students s learn advanced skills in foreca asting, quality management, facility layout, inventory control systems,

-BMGT 485 Strategic Management 3(3,0) This is an advanced course for upper-level management students.
-It covers basic concepts of strategic management, corporate, environmental scanning and industry analysis, internal scanning and organizational analysis, and strategy formulation, including situation analysis and business strategy, corporate strategy, and functional strategy.
-Prere equisite: Senior Standing.
+BMGT 485 Strategic Management 3(3,0) anced course for upper-level management students concepts of strategic management, corporate, environmental scanning and industry analysis, internal scanning and organizational analysis, and strategy formulation, including situation analysis and business strategy, corporate strategy, and functional strategy.
+Prere quisite: Senior Standing.

-BADM 415 Digital Transformation in Business 3(3,0) This course examines the integration of digital technologies into all areas of business that improves organizational effectiveness, efficiency, and competitiveness.
+BADM 415 Digital Transformation in Business 3(3,0) This course ex This course examines the integration of digital technologies into all areas of business that improves that improves organizational effectiveness, efficiency, and competitiveness.
 Focusing on rapidly changing business issues, challenges, and opportunities in a digital environment, it blends theory with real-world managerial applications to create, implement and deliver products, processes, services, and experiences that provide customer value.
 Prerequisite: Senior Standing.